 Designed for students interested in collecting and preparing evidence of computer crimes such as fraud, child pornography, and cyber espionage, this specialization emphasizes a comprehensive understanding of the computer forensic tools and techniques used to investigate and analyze computers and digital devices.
 Coursework focuses on the collection and preservation of digital evidence from a variety of environments including computer networks and live systems.

-- CYB 624 Essential Topics and Emerging Trends in Cybercrime Investigations (3) - CYB 651 Computer Forensics and Investigation Methods (3) - CYB 652 Intrusion Forensics and Network Analysis (3) - CYB 653 Network Forensics (3)
+- CYB 651 Computer Forensics and Investigation Methods (3) - CYB 652 Intrusion Forensics and Network Analysis (3) - CYB 691 Malware Practicum (3)